google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 `(TODO: A screenshot showing the finished padding box.)`

-3. Double click on the first dash in the margin box.
-Type in the number 10.
-You should see a change in the space around the sidebar.

-`(TODO: A screenshot showing someone doing that action.)`

-4. Repeat this for the other spaces in the margin box.

-`(TODO: A screenshot showing the finished margin box.)`

-5. Double click on the #_ in the blue box and change it to 800.
-The size of the sidebar will change.

-`(TODO: A screenshot showing someone doing that action.)`

-6. You may have noticed that an inline stylesheet was added to `main`.
+3. You may have noticed that an inline stylesheet was added to `main`.
 Copy every CSS declaration after `style="`.

 `(TODO: A screenshot showing someone doing that action.)`

-7. Paste the CSS in the `main` section of `style.css`.
+4. Paste the CSS inside the `.right` section of `style.css`.

 The box model diagram is useful for editing the size and spacing of your HTML elements.